jettro/semi-website/_documentation/weaviate/current/get-started/quick_start.md

 ## Run Weaviate with a demo dataset

 There are many different ways how you can run Weaviate, from local development setups up to large scale Kubernetes environments or hosted and managed Weaviate clusters.
-For this quick start guide we will be using the [Docker compose](#docker-compose-setup) setup where you can run Weaviate on your local machine to which we will add the demo dataset.
+For this quick start guide we will be using the [Docker Compose](#docker-compose-setup) setup where you can run Weaviate on your local machine to which we will add the demo dataset.

-### Docker compose setup
+### Docker Compose setup

 Take the following steps:

 0. Follow one of the installation steps outlined [here](../datasets/newspublications.html).
-Tip: the easiest way is to use the Docker compose setup.
+Tip: the easiest way is to use the Docker Compose setup.
 0. If the import is finished, you are all set for the [next step](#validate-via-the-restful-api).

 ## Validate via the RESTful API